The Collective Intelligence of Remote Teams

 In addition, we observed that who is doing the work has a significant influence on a group’s collective intelligence — not only whether they had skills relevant to the tasks, but also their social skills, especially their social perceptiveness.
 Groups whose members are more socially perceptive pick up on all kinds of subtle nonverbal cues, and we observed that they are also able to coordinate more effectively in the ways we have described — even when working remotely.

 Many leaders worry that their organizations cannot be as effective when employees work remotely, fearing risks to relationship building or effective collaboration.
+However, our study and others’ research suggest that in many cases, remote work can be at least as effective as in-person work.
+Better processes and new online tools are likely to make remote work even more effective.
+Furthermore, a focus on remote work does not mean that employees never meet in person.

+One of the benefits of remote work is that it’s often easier to assemble people with the right mix of skills and interests when location is not a constraint.
+Remote work can also facilitate coordination by enabling more flexibility around work hours.
+In addition to its organizational benefits, remote work enhances employees’ ability to achieve better work-life balance, and it also benefits the environment through reduced travel and emissions from commuting.

+The benefits are many for business leaders who develop work policies that foster collective intelligence.
+Forward-thinking leaders can make effective use of the evidence showing that where employees work is less important than how the work is done and who is doing it.